 The Stress for Health Care Workers

-This pandemic has hardest hit health care workers and first responders.
-Each day they endure long working hours treating patients that are likely dying from an illness with no cure, all while trying to protect themselves from catching it.
+This pandemic has hardest hit healthcare workers and first responders.
+Each day, they endure long working hours treating patients who are likely dying from an illness with no cure, all while trying to protect themselves from catching it.
 They leave work physically and mentally exhausted to go home and spend more time sanitizing themselves to avoid infecting their families.
-Many emergency room doctors and employees are sleeping in their cars, garages, or even tents to keep distance between them and their families.
+Many emergency room doctors and employees sleep in their cars, garages, or even tents to keep distance between them and their families.
 Although doctors and nurses are accustomed to seeing death at work, losing patients at such an alarming rate has been shattering the medical community.

 The Stress for High-Risk People

-The healthcare system has been the hardest hit, but people that are considered high risk are also experiencing lasting mental health issues.
+The healthcare system has been the hardest hit, but people who are considered high-risk are also experiencing lasting mental health issues.
 People who suffer from the following illnesses are considered high risk: